Trump savoring scrambled Dem race, Bloomberg's debate debut

 Repurposing one of Bloomberg's own quotes about the Democratic infighting, Trump tweeted: “The real winner last night was Donald Trump.”
 He tacked on his own coda: “I agree!”

-The night before, after his own campaign rally in Phoenix, Trump summoned reporters to his office aboard Air Force One to join him in watching a replay of the debate on the return flight to Las Vegas.
-His motorcade jammed up traffic for more than a half hour as it passed the casino that had hosted the Democrats' debate in the lead-up to the party caucuses in Nevada on Saturday.
+The night before, after a campaign rally in Phoenix, Trump summoned reporters to his office aboard Air Force One to join him in watching a replay of the debate on the return flight to Las Vegas.
+He was scheduled to hold a rally in the city — his third in as many days — Friday on the eve of the caucuses, as he did before contests in Iowa and New Hampshire.

-Trump was holding his third campaign rally in three days later Thursday in Colorado Springs.
-But his preoccupation with the scrambled nomination race for the Democrats seeking to replace him has been clear throughout the trip.

 Bloomberg has been the most disconcerting force in the 2020 race for Trump since the ultra-billionaire entered the fray in November and spent more than $400 million, which rocketed him in the polls in just three months.